 But if these two metals have been anodized, which they often are, do they still remain safe for piercing jewelry?

-If you don’t want to stay with us till the end, then here’s a quick overview that summarizes the benefits of anodized titanium and niobium.
+Keep reading as we cover this topic in depth.
+But if you don’t want to stay with us till the end, then here’s a quick overview that summarizes the benefits of anodized titanium and niobium.

-Quick Overview: Pros of Anodizing Metals:
+Quick Overview of Anodizing Metals

 - Increases durability and resistance to corrosion